 5 Healthy Habits Parents Should Teach Their Kids

-As a parent, you pass more than just your genes down to them.
-They also pickup on your habits both good and bad.
+As a parent, you pass on more to your child than your genes.
+They also pick up on your habits, both the good ones and the bad ones.
 If you care about the well-being of your kids, then make sure to share these 5 healthy habits with them:

 - Impaired performance at school